• Skip to primary navigation

 October 2, 2019 By Matt S. Smith, MBA

 It’s strange to me that emojis have spread like wildfire.
-When you bring up the topic of emojis, it seems that people are both excited by emojis, but also have deep reservation.
+When you bring up the topic of emojis, it seems that people are both excited by emojis, but also have deep reservations.
 Yet somehow, they have spread throughout cultures around the world as a new, universal language.

 There are Reasons to Hate Emojis 😡